BACKCOUNTRY & SKI TOURING EQUIPMENT

 There are now boots for every conceivable type of skiing beyond the marked runs.
-Freeride alpine boots like the new Atomic Trackers or Salomon Quest Max with walk modes to get you that bit further than the lift without sacrificing piste precision or the all-mountain performance.
-Backcountry freeride boots that hike just as well as they ski, getting you far away from the crowds and still delivering the performance necessary to rip down chutes, gullies and faces.
-Classic ski touring boots with a modern twist like the Scarpa Maestrale and its fresh RS version or the brand new Dynafit Ones, these are boots with impressive comfort, foot hold and performance, all in a super-light package.
+Freeride alpine boots like the new Atomic Waymaker Carbon or Salomon Quest Max with walk modes to get you that bit further than the lift without sacrificing piste precision or the all-mountain performance.
+Backcountry freeride boots that hike just as well as they ski, getting you far away from the crowds and still delivering the performance necessary to rip down chutes, gullies and faces – the new Scarpa Freedom range is set to dominate here.
+But if it's dominating the slopes you want then look no further than the ultimate performance freeride boot, the Dynafit Vulcan.
+Classic ski touring boots with a modern twist like the Scarpa Maestrale and its fresh RS version or the Dynafit Ones and brand new TLT6, these are boots with impressive comfort, foot hold and performance, all in a super-light package.

 Sidecountry, backcountry, freeriding, hut-to-hut tours, simple hikes or day long tours, whatever it is you do we have a boot in our range for you.

 Ski touring skis used to be skinny, straight and light.
 This was fine going uphill but wasn't always fun downhill and often meant their construction was compromised.
 Ski design has come a long way in 15 years, alpine skiing may have been the driving force but skis designed to get you away from groomed trails and further in to the mountains have benefitted massively too.